sunbains/tidb-test-rig/examples/README.md

 - **Parameter Validation**: Automatic validation of connection parameters
 - **Help and Usage**: Built-in help with `--help` flag
 - **Compile-time Options**: Different CLI options based on example type using features and macros
+- **Integrated Logging**: Control log level, file output, and verbosity from the CLI

 ### CLI Usage